Think you know everything about Employee Surveys? Think again.

 You may feel strongly that you already have your finger on the pulse of your staff, so there is no point in surveying them.
-Well, we don’t mean to startle you, but your perception may not be accurate.
-Employees can feel too afraid or intimidated to be candid with their managers.
+Well, we don’t mean to startle you, but your perception may not be r.
+Employees can feel too afraid to be candid with their managers.
 Or they may think you don’t really care what they have to say.
-A good way to get to the heart of engagement at your organization is by conducting an anonymous employee survey based on a proven process.
+A good way to get to the heart of engagement is by conducting an anonymous employee survey based on a proven process.

 If you think the goal of surveys is to give disgruntled employees a chance to vent about everything from their managers to the quality of toilet paper in the washrooms, think again.
-Most employees genuinely want to help make things better (a better workplace is a direct benefit to them, both professionally and personally) and want to share their opinions and provide useful insight you can actually use.
+Most employees want to help make things better (a better workplace is a direct benefit to them, both professionally and personally) and want to share their opinions and provide useful insights that you can use.
 A survey is the perfect opportunity to collect that feedback.

 Contrary to popular belief, money does not make the world go ‘round.
-While remuneration matters, it’s certainly not the most important factor driving engagement.
+While salary matters, it’s certainly not the most important factor that drives engagement.
 What about job satisfaction?
 Being creative and innovative?
 Making a difference?
 Interacting with smart people?
 Learning from mentors?
 Being part of new and exciting projects?

-You may be concerned that getting executives and management to buy into a survey initiative will be impossible.
-But senior leaders believe in getting staff members to perform their best, and they’ll be interested in any tool that can help them figure out how to do that and how to make the workplace, and bottom line, better.
+You may be concerned that getting management to buy into a survey project will be impossible.
+But senior leaders believe in getting staff members to perform their best, and they will be interested in tools that can help them figure out how to do that and how to make the workplace, and bottom line, better.

 Your organization is likely a busy place, and some days you may even find taking a few minutes for lunch is difficult.
 Senior leaders have many priorities and now does not seem like the right time to add one more to their plates.
-But we ask you, when isn't it a good time to improve the organization?
+But we ask you, when isn’t it a good time to improve??
 Does a bad time exist for getting employees excited and involved in their work and, as a result, making the organization perform better and be more competitive?
 Competing priorities will always exist, and no time is ever perfect.
-By deciding to commit to a survey initiative, your organization is committing to continual improvement, and there’s always time for that.
+By deciding to commit to a survey, your organization is committing to improvement, and there’s always time for that.